Leo-Brd/OC_Nina_Carducci/README.md

 OpenClassrooms Web developer formation : project 4

 - This is the portfolio of the photograph Nina Carducci
+- The website has been debugged
 - The website has been upgraded in term of accessibility, performance and SEO
 - There is a branch for the initial version
-- There is a text file with all the modifications made
+- There is a text file and an intervention report with all the modifications made